mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 );
 ```

-In the above snippet, we basically import thepass the **root reducer** to the `createStore`method in order to create our **store**.
-After that, we pass it as a **prop** to the `Provider`component, which is going to wrap the `App`component and make our React app aware of the store.
+In the above snippet, we basically pass the **root reducer** to the `createStore` method in order to create our **store**.
+After that, we pass it as a **prop** to the `Provider` component, which is going to wrap the `App` component and make our React app aware of the store.

 ## App component

 Now we should be able to use redux inside our app.
-In `App.js` inside `src/containers/App.js` import some Redux hooks to make sure that everything is running smoothly.
+Inside `src/containers/App.js` import some Redux hooks to make sure that everything is running smoothly.
 It should look like this:

 ```javascript
 import logo from "../logo.svg";